 MIN #120 took place on March 14th and was hosted for a second time by Brandeis University and co-sponsored by Brandeis International Business School and Brandeis Innovation.
 Brandeis Innovation is supporting innovation and entrepreneurship across Brandeis University so that great ideas can have a meaningful impact.
 The event featured a variety of new products from companies in and around the area, including Brandeis students.
 Some of the products showcased included a green app that tracks healthy and sustainable food choices, a friendly flower product that teaches about Channukah, a device that combines fashion with accessibility for your keys, a newly launched website linking scientists with educators, and a mobile app that connects all aspects of Brandeis' campus to students' cellphones.
-Our experts for the night were Christina Inge, founder of Thoughtlight, along with Ben Gomes-Casseres, Jordana Goodman, and Ian Roy of the Brandeis MakerLab.
+Our experts for the night were Jordana Goodman from Danielson Legal, Christina Inge, founder of Thoughtlight, along with Ben Gomes-Casseres from Brandeis' International School of Business and Ian Roy of the Brandeis MakerLab.
 In honor of pi day, pizza and whoopie pies were served to celebrate!

 MIN #119 took place on February 13th and was hosted and sponsored by Jobcase at their brand new Cambridge office.
 The event featured a variety of new products from companies in and around the Boston area.
 Some of the products showcased included a revolutionary bracelet that hacks the way you feel temperature, a device that silences robocalls on landline phones, the first-ever device designed specifically for donations & payments via credit & debit cards, and a mobile app that connects pet owners with each other to exchange pet sitting instead of money.
 Our experts for the night were Jobcase CEO Fred Goff, along with Tony Deigh the co-founder of Jobcase and Lauren Herman who leads the company's product organization.